AderEinstein/Breakout-Space-Revolution/README.md

 # Breakout Space Revolution

-A remake of the iconic breakout
+A remake of the iconic breakout.
 It is implemented using Lua (Programming Language) and Love2d (Framework).

 It uses the classic breakout formula for the game logic while powerups,